idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 The port Maximum Transmission Unit (MTU) can be set using the following command:
 `ip link set dev sw1p1 mtu 1500`

+**NOTES:**
+* The driver supports up to three different MTU settings.
+* Only odd numbers are supported for Maximum Receive Unit (MRU) configuration on the port.
+This is in keeping with the requirement that MTU is changed together with MTU.

 ### Port MAC Address
 The port MAC address can be set using the following command:
 `ip link set dev sw1p1 address 00:00:00:00:00:02`